-depths has the opposite sign from that at shallower depths, such that the gradient is from low (in the gyre center) to high (at the periphery).
-This reversal of the gyre would also require that the geostrophic velocity pass through zero at some depth in the deep BSBW; inverse method results close to the transition are inherently uncertain and are not reported here.
+In the deepest part of the BSBW (from $\sim 1500 - 2000$ m), the inverse method predicts cyclonic gyre circulation.
+This would suggest that the lateral pressure gradient at these depths has the opposite sign from that at shallower depths, such that the gradient is from low (in the gyre center) to high (at the periphery).
+This reversal of the gyre would also require that the geostrophic velocity pass through zero at some depth in the deep BSBW; inverse method results close to the transition are inherently uncertain, and are not reported here.

-c.
+439 c.
 Results for the DTML

-The diffusive-advective ratio in the DTML suggests that along-isopycnal diffusivity is more important than advection by the gyre to setting water mass properties.
-However, we note that it is possible that the presence of a warm θ anomaly in the southern deep basin causes the inverse method to incorrectly predict cyclonic gyre flow (in contrast to the FSBW, which had a warm anomaly in the north associated with anticyclonic transport by the gyre).
+The advective-diffusive ratio in the DTML suggests that along-isopycnal diffusivity is more important than advection by the gyre to setting water mass properties.
+However, we note that it is possible that the presence of a warm θ anomaly in the southern deep basin causes the inverse method to incorrectly predict cyclonic gyre flow (in contrast to the FSBW which had a warm anomaly in the north associated with anticyclonic transport by the gyre).
 Depending on the source of this warm anomaly, the assumptions used in the inverse method may not apply in the DTML, invalidating the results.

-In particular, the assumption that vertical mixing is negligible may be inappropriate for the DTML.
-Timmermans et al. (2003) found evidence of enhanced turbulent mixing in the DTML on the slope in the southeast basin and noted that the deep double-diffusive staircase was eroded there.
-The staircase is also absent in the southwest in the deep basin (Fig. 10).
-Vertical mixing would warm the DTML, drawing (geothermal) heat and salt up from the homogeneous bottom layer below (Carmack et al. 2012), with the largest fluxes in the boundary regions.
-Note also that the highest temperatures are found along the presumed trajectory of the cyclonic boundary current (Fig. 10), suggesting advection by the boundary current may play a role.
+In particular, the assumption that vertical mixing is negligible may be inappropriate for the 456 DTML.
+Timmermans et al. (2003) found evidence of enhanced turbulent mixing in the DTML 457 on the slope in the southeast basin, and noted that the deep double-diffusive staircase was eroded 458 there.
+The staircase is also absent in the southwest in the deep basin (Figure 10).
+Vertical mixing 459 would warm the DTML, drawing (geothermal) heat and salt up from the homogeneous bottom 460 layer below (Carmack et al. 2012), with the largest fluxes in the boundary regions.
+Note also that 461 the highest temperatures are found along the presumed trajectory of the cyclonic boundary current 462 (Figure 10), suggesting advection by the boundary current may play a role.
+463

 Even if the prediction of cyclonic gyre flow is incorrect, results from the EOF analysis support the conclusion that along-isopycnal diffusion is the dominant mechanism transporting heat from the margins into the deep basin in the DTML.
-As in the BSBW, the first EOF mode explains the majority of the variance in the DTML above the deep double-diffusive staircase (Fig. 6).
+As in the BSBW, the first EOF mode explains the majority of the variance in the DTML above the deep double-diffusive staircase (Figure 6).
 The second EOF mode in the DTML may be related to cyclonic gyre flow, turbulent vertical mixing, advection by the boundary current, or some combination thereof.

-6. Summary and discussion
+6. Summary and Discussion